Law Clerk Intern University-Symplicity Profile

 The mentor, along with others in the office, also ensures that the clerk obtains a meaningful experience in real world legal activities by attending outside activities.
 We work closely with our law clerks to see that they are not overwhelmed and are able to complete assignments in a timely manner.

 POSITION REQUIREMENTS: Student must: 1) hold full or dual United States citizenship, to be identified in the cover letter*; 2) reside within the United States for three of the past five years, unless military/diplomatic service was involved; 3) be in good standing, with a strong interest in gaining practical experience in environmental law; 4) complete a minimum of two semesters of law school, with successful completion of at least one introductory environmental law course; and 5) work full‑time in the summer over a period of 10 weeks, or a minimum of 16 hours per week during the fall or spring semesters over a period of 14 weeks.

 First-year law students, who have not completed their first semester, may only apply after December 1.
 Hiring is made on a rolling basis, therefore, please identify the term(s) to which you are applying in your cover letter*.

 The Sacramento field office typically hires two law clerks each semester and summer session.

 Law clerk positions in the SFFO are strictly voluntary.
 However, working at the Department of Justice is considered practice in the "public interest," which may qualify some students for grant, scholarship, or fellowship assistance.
 In addition, we have and will continue to work closely with programs the law schools have established.
 Many schools provide work study, stipend programs, clinical, and/or academic credit.

-Applications are being accepted for summer or fall 2019, and spring 2020.
+Applications are being accepted for Sacramento Field Office for Fall 2019, and Sring 2020.

 Fall 2019 - March 30, 2019